Financial Wellness Month

 - Look into the new retirement contribution limits– The Treasury Department has announced inflation-adjusted figures for retirement account saving for 2014, this will affect wage and salary types and the self-employed.
 To learn how you can bump up your contributions to the new max, click here.

 Tip #7: Get Rid of Your Debt

 Tip no.7 Let 2015 be the year you break free.
 Getting rid of your debt this year can be as easy as you would like it to be.
 Imagine never again getting a letter in the mail with big red numbers telling you it’s time to pay off that coach you bought 4 years ago.
 The easiest way to accomplish getting rid of your debt is by:

 - Preparing: Create a list of everything you owe.
 Start from your smallest debt to your largest i.e. Visa card- $200, Master card- $1,800, Car- $3,500, student loans- $5,000, etc.

-When deciding you want to pay off you have to keep a few things in mind.
-First, make sure you are paying all of your essential bills first: shelter, food, water and light.
+When deciding what you want to pay off, you have to keep a few things in mind.
+First, make sure you are paying all of your essential bills first: shelter, food, water, and light.
 Second, avoid accumulating more debt in the process!
 You do this by following tips 1.
 Setting goals, 3.
 Creating a spending plan, and 5.
 Plan for the unexpected.
 Make sure you aren’t tempted in any way to use your credit cards.
 Get creative with this part: Cut your credit cards.
-Burn them and then post a video on Facebook for the world to see its ok to not be like everyone who has debt is.
+Burn them and then post a video on Facebook for the world to see it’s ok to not be like everyone who has debt.
 (If you do this please tag us!)
 Freeze them.
 Involve your kids in this activity and make it a learning experience.
 Keep your eye on the prize this year, we’re rotting on you!